KoenHaagsma/OSRS-LLS/README.md

 - [ ] Using it on mobile
 - [x] Using it on desktop
 - [x] Forgiving when searching for items
+- [x] Removing items from the current list.
+- [x] Feedback when something went wrong.
+- [ ] Loading states

 ## 🎱 Activity Diagram
 **Activity diagram iteration 1:** <br><br>